By Mifan Careem

 Evangelism can be anything ranging from frequent company updates on the various APIs available to articles and How Tos on using those APIs.
 Hackathons are a very productive way of promoting actual practical usage.
 A typical hackathon maybe a two-day dedicated event bringing together API developers, application developers, and business users and getting them to build newer applications using the APIs or build out newer APIs themselves.
 A hackathon-in-a-box is an ideal model in this scenario.

 It would be obvious by now that most of the features above highlight analytics and governance in some way or the other.
 In order to display a leaderboard, a report on the top API publishers are required in the first place.
-In order to enable monetization, an accurate usage report has to exist.
+To enable monetization, an accurate usage report must exist.
 In order to control who can publish what and where, an overarching governance model needs to be in place.
 A centralized analytics view that features real-time notifications, alerts, streaming analytics, and batch reports is a key part of any marketplace.

 API governance is key to ensuring the right APIs are published following the right standards.
 It is an important part of ensuring certain APIs are visible and accessible to certain groups only.
 API lifecycle needs to be managed across environments by a diverse group of participants - all of these governance requirements need to be part and parcel of an API marketplace solution.
 However, governance shouldn't be too stringent so it stifles creativity.
 Hence, rather than a top-down governance approach an effective API marketplace governance strategy would be more of a bottom-up approach.
 The convergence of analytics in this domain means analytics can be used for governance leading to an environment where creativity can be allowed, while ensuring a certain level of governance.